maldoinc/wireup/docs/pages/lifetimes.md

 where Wireup services are used.

 For such cases, you don't need to do any scope management yourself and can simply ask for the scoped/transient services in the function's signature.
-The decorator can enter a scope
+The decorator can enter a scope and exit it once the function returns.